hroddev/express-locallibrary-tutorial/README.md

 # LibraryBook using Express JS

 Thanks for visit my repository.
-This is a practice of a tutorial [mdm web doc](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Tutorial_local_library_website)
+This is a practice of a tutorial [mdm web doc](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/Tutorial_local_library_website).

+In this tutorial, you can practice of tools like *mongoose*, *pug*, *javascript*, *docker*.

+I make some changes, for example I replace the remote connection of the data base for a local database.

 ## How to install my project locally